leiter007/fizzbuzz_js_felix/README.md

 ````
 ...and this block says that after a whole test scenario is run, the browser should close.

+## Q7:
+Expectations in the context of testing: It is the expectation that a certain input condition, should generate an expected output.
+This expecatation is what we are testing.
+The defined expectation is set by the "expect" function in NPM and in rSPEC.

 ## Author
 ________
 **Felix Bonnier** - [leiter007](https://github.com/leiter007)